badsyntax/mailinabox-ui/README.md

 👉 [View Demo](https://badsyntax.github.io/mailinabox-ui/)

+Use any email and any password to log in.

-The demo uses a mock API, you can peform any action.
+The demo uses a mock API, you can perform any action.

 ## Running Locally